For women, with women

 The access to water and sanitation reveals some of the most excruciating inequalities, which are often little known.In the photo, a young girl brings used toilet bags to the garvabe collector. © SuSanA Secretariat

 According to the JMP, in 2020, almost 500 million people in 55 countries still practiced open defecation.
 Although this group has been significantly reduced in recent years (738 million in 2015), progress is still slow towards the total eradication of open defecation by 2030.
 Women and girls suffer the most from its consequences, as their health, safety, and dignity are compromised by being forced to go out to relieve themselves.
-In addition, the with the Vicente Ferrer Foundation, it is common for women to have to walk up to one kilometer in the dark in the early hours of the morning to reach the open fields.
+In addition, the lack of privacy leads most women to postpone their physiological needs until the evening, but the risk they run is high: they are exposed to attack by vermin, robbery and sexual assault.
+For example, in the poorest areas of India, such as in the villages of Anantapur district, where we work on sanitation projects with the Vicente Ferrer Foundation, it is common for women to have to walk up to one kilometer in the dark in the early hours of the morning to reach the open fields.

 Often, the fear of going out is enough to hold back the need to urinate or defecate.
 If they do not pass feces or urine when their bodies demand it, they are predisposed to multiple diseases and chronic malnutrition due to inadequate functioning of the digestive system and consequent immune deficiency.
 According to the Government of India's Public Health Report 2013, in the state of Andhra Pradesh, 33.5% of women are below the ideal weight recommended by the WHO, as well as 63% of unmarried women between 15 and 49 years of age.
 Moreover, 56.4% of pregnant women are anemic.
 These figures are much higher than those for men of the same economic level, which are around 20%.

 Inequality in schools